 It is not uncommon to experience some heel lift when boots are new.
 This is due to the fact that a flex point (crease) has not been established in the forward area of the boot.
 Once a flex point has been established, the heel of the boot will rise with the foot and heel lift should be eliminated.
 Heel lift should not exceed ¼ inch in new boots.
 If you experience excessive heel lift, return the boots for an exchange.

 There is no quick way to break in boots.
 Shortcuts such as using leather softeners, applying heat treatments and wetting boots to walk them dry, drastically reduce the life of your boots.
 The only recommended break in procedure is to wear the boots for short periods of time on flat terrain until they can be worn all day long.
 Once the boots can be worn all day you can venture into the mountains with them.

 It is a good idea to carry moleskin during this break in period.
 If you feel any pain or hot spots while hiking, take off your boots and socks and apply a large sheet of moleskin around the affected area.
 This will prevent blisters from forming.

-Do not hesitate to reach out to Northwest Alpine Guides with any questions on finding the right type of boots for you.
+Please reach out to Northwest Alpine Guides with any questions.
+We’ll gladly help you find the right boots for you.